m7a/lp-sc-im/README.txt

 A colorscheme for use with MDVL systems is included in file `scimrc`.

-sc-im is uses a 4-clause BSD license.
+sc-im uses a 4-clause BSD license.
 For simplicity, the Ma_Sys.ma-contributed contents from this repository are placed under CC0, see file `build.xml` for details.